ayourtch/llm-templated-coding/instruct/bin/llm-groq-2.md

 Save the entire request into a file "/tmp/llm-req-<pid>-gen.txt" for reference.

+Get the response from LLM, save it in its entirety into "/tmp/llm-req-<pid>-gen-resp.txt".

 Perform "cargo check" with necessary flags to obtain json output, and filter the error messages only, that relate to the file in question.

 Rename the original output file with the name ".orig" appended to it, and save the copy of new LLM reply into output file.